premium-minds/datagrip-vault-plugin/README.md

 <!-- Plugin description -->

-This plugins provides database credentials using [Vault dynamic secrets](https://www.vaultproject.io/docs/secrets/databases).
+This plugin provides database credentials using [Vault dynamic secrets](https://www.vaultproject.io/docs/secrets/databases).

 Vault login is not handled by this plugin.